Queerness and horror have always been intertwined.

 Cast: Jeffrey Bowyer-Chapman, Ari Cohen, Lochlyn Munro, Chandra West, Ty Wood

-Directed by Kurtis David Harder, the upcoming Shudder exclusive follows a same-sex couple who move to a small town in search of a better environment for them and their 16-year-old daughter.
+Directed by Kurtis David Harder, the Shudder exclusive follows a same-sex couple who move to a small town in search of a better environment for them and their 16-year-old daughter.
 “Nothing is at it seems” in the town, “as something sinister lies behind the picturesque homes and welcoming faces of their new neighbours.”
 Written by Colin Minihan, the film also stars Ty Wood (Chilling Adventures of Sabrina), Chandra West (NYPD Blue) and Lochlyn Munroe (Riverdale).

 Stranger by the Lake (2013)

 Cast: Pierre Deladonchamps, Christophe Paou, Patrick d’Assumçao

 The 2013 winner of the Queer Palm Award, Stranger by the Lake is a dark, erotic thriller that is a must-watch for all queer horror buffs this Halloween.
 Widely hailed as one of the best films of the decade, the film follows Franck (Pierre Deladonchamps), a nude beach regular who falls for Michel (Christophe Paou).
 Franck witnesses Michel drowning another man in a lake, but doesn’t report it because of his intense attraction.
 He soon discovers that a relationship with a murderer just won’t work.
 How sad!